Master of Public Health

-The Public Health graduate programs at Hofstra University located in Long Island, New York include a Master of Public Health (MPH), an advanced certificate in Foundations of Public Health, and JD/MPH and MD/MPH dual-degrees.
-Our programs offer an innovative curriculum and advanced training for the next generation of public health professionals.
+The Master of Public Health graduate program at Hofstra University located in Long Island, New York offers an innovative curriculum and advanced training for the next generation of public health professionals.
 Drawing on the expertise and resources of Hofstra's programs in the Department of Health Professions, Donald and Barbara Zucker School of Medicine at Hofstra/Northwell and Northwell Health, the program’s interdisciplinary approach recognizes the contributions of other disciplines, including business, economics, education, law, political science, psychology, public administration and sociology.
-In addition, program faculty emphasize the interconnectedness of public health and clinical medicine and provide a solid foundation in core skills, such as assessment and research, program planning, evaluation and policy development.
+In addition, the MPH degree program faculty emphasize the interconnectedness of public health and clinical medicine and provide a solid foundation in core skills, such as assessment and research, program planning, evaluation and policy development.